 When you fill out your Pre-Approval application, you will submit documentation of information such as income, employment and savings.
 A financier will verify your application and let you know what financing you may qualify for.
 Being Pre-Approved means that you are ready to seriously begin looking for a home — Realtors will expect you to be Pre-Approved before they show you homes.
 Pre-Approval is also the first step if you would like to refinance a home you already own.
 Our online application walks you through the process and makes it simple to complete at your convenience.

 After you make an offer on a home and your contract has been accepted by the seller, you will need to complete your application for financing that particular property.
 If you have already been Pre-Approved, much of the work will have already been done.

-Guidance Residential offers a streamlined online application process that will speed your Pre-Approval and then allows you to merely add the final documentation once your contract is accepted on the home you are purchasing.
+Guidance Residential offers a streamlined online application process that will speed up your Pre-Approval, and then allow you to merely add the final documentation once your contract is accepted on the home you are purchasing.
 You can complete the entire application process online from home.
 You can even upload documents on your phone and check the status of your application through your online portal.
 A Guidance team member is always there to help as well.

 Recap—what to do in this phase:

 • Complete Pre-Approval application